j-crosson/cordova-plugin-split-view/README.md

 ## Embedding Option

 Present the split view as a true root view.
-Using the embedded option with the plugin eliminates the startup delay of creating an extra web view.
+Using the Embedding Option with the plugin eliminates the startup delay of creating an extra web view.
 Embedded split view only supports a two-webview split view.
 The tableview option is not supported.

 The Embedding Option requires a native app into which Cordova is embedded.
 See the demo for an example.